Impact of dark matter-baryon relative velocity on the 21cm forest: 21cm forest

 \subsection{Spin temperature}

 The spin temperature is a key quantity in estimating the 21cm line spectrum.
-The spin temperature $T_{\mathrm{S}}$ is defined by the ratio between the number density $n_i$ of the neutral hydrogen atom in the two hyper-fine levels (singlet $n_0$ and triplet $n_1$)
+The spin temperature $T_{\mathrm{S}}$ is defined by the ratio between the number density $n_i$ of the neutral hydrogen atom in the two hyperfine levels (singlet $n_0$ and triplet $n_1$)

-where $h$ is Planck constant, $k_{\mathrm{B}}$ is Boltzmann constant and $\nu_{21}=1.4$GHz.
-The spin temperature is determined by the interaction of neutral hydrogen with CMB and Lyman-$\alpha$ photons, and by collisions between hydrogen atoms by the following equation\citep[see e.g.][]{2022PASJ..tmp...70S},
+where $h$ is the Planck constant, $k_{\mathrm{B}}$ is the Boltzmann constant, and $\nu_{21}=1.4$GHz.
+The spin temperature is determined by the interaction of neutral hydrogen with CMB and Lyman-$\alpha$ photons and by collisions between hydrogen atoms using the following equation (see e.g. Ref. \citep[][]{2023PASJ...75S...1S}),